Invictus321/C-Sharp-AWS-Lambda-Example/README.md

-The current AWS docs for .NET Lambda functions is wrong.
+The current AWS docs for .NET Lambda functions are wrong.

 They use the package.json method, which is now deprecated.

 This example shows how to get it working with the latest .NET Core tools.

 ## Creating the zip file for AWS Lambda